Kevin McMahon (musician)

 Kevin McMahon (born September 21, 1953) is a musician, singer, and songwriter for the long-standing bands Lucky Pierre and Prick.

-McMahon began recording with his new wave group Lucky Pierre in 1974, releasing a number of vinyl singles though 1981.
+McMahon began recording with his new wave group Lucky Pierre in 1974, releasing a number of vinyl singles through 1981.
 Lucky Pierre initially consisted of John Guciardo on guitar, Brian Dempsey on drums, Dennis DeVito on bass and McMahon on lead vocals and guitar.
 In 1976, Tom Lash joined the band on bass guitar, and DeVito moved to guitar.
 Tom Miller played keyboards at this time.
 In 1977, Dempsey left the band and was replaced by drummer Gary Shay, and then drummer Dave Zima.
 After many live shows, both Tom Miller and John Gusciardo left Cleveland for California and DeVito switched to lead guitar.
 Many showcase concerts, radio broadcasts, and a few 45RPM singles followed.
 Lucky Pierre continued as a four-piece outfit, sometimes augmented by horns and vocalists to perform the array of song styles McMahon was developing.
 McMahon then went on hiatus until 1988, when Lucky Pierre recorded the Communiqué EP with Guciardo, Lash, Zima.
 Lucky Pierre disbanded again after the recording of Communiqué, but McMahon remained in contact with the band's manager, John Malm Jr.

-Shortly after the release of the Nine Inch Nails album Pretty Hate Machine, Trent Reznor played keyboard for McMahon's live shows in London during November of 1989, and Reznor started his tour of Europe the following month.
-Prick later toured with Nine Inch Nails and David Bowie in 1995, and McMahon is still in contact with Reznor.

 During the early 1990s, McMahon began his second musical project, the industrial rock band Prick.
 Prick was eventually signed to Reznor's Nothing Records label.
 The band's debut self-titled album was released in 1995.
 Pricks lead single, "Animal," received high rotation on MuchMusic and MTV, and Prick opened for Nine Inch Nails' and David Bowie's Outside tour World Tour.
 McMahon would also be a temporary member of Nine Inch Nails, playing guitar on a short tour in 1995.
 The band would also perform 2 Prick songs on these nights, with McMahon sharing vocals with Reznor.

 Prick re-emerged in 2002 with The Wreckard, independently released by McMahon and featuring many songs once slated for the second, canceled Nothing Records album.
 Two years later, McMahon released Lucky Pierre's first full album, ThinKing, again selling the album independently online.